m4rco-/dorothy2/README.md

      $dparser_start -d start
      $dparser_stop

+After the execution, if everything went fine, doroParser will store all the donwloaded files into the binary's analysis folder e.g. dorothy/opt/analyzed/[:digit:]/downloads
+Other information -i.e. Network data- will be stored into Dorothive.
 If executed in daemon mode, DoroParser will poll the database every X seconds (where X is defined by the "dtimeout:" field in the configuration file) looking for new pcaps that has been inserted.

 ###6.
 Debugging problems